staropram/AGI-bootstrap/README.md

 # TODO

+0. Save state and resume
-1. add create_commmand command
+1. add `create_commmand` command
-2. add create_function command
+2. add `create_function` command
-3. add execute_function command
+3. add `execute_function` command
-4. make it so the AI can send a command embedded in text and extract that command if necessary
+4. ChatGPT 3.5 likes to interject text outside of the JSON messages which is annoying and breaks command processing.
+So the command processing should be less fragile and deal with this in some sane manner.
-5. AI also sends command sequences so maybe queue and execute commands if this happens
+5. AI also liks to send command sequences in a single message so could create a command queue and handle this.